alibaba/freeline/README.md

 Just use the `Run Freeline` button and enjoy it.

+The plugin will show you the latest update of Freeline, you can use this plugin to update Freeline.

 Many thanks to [@pengwei1024](https://github.com/pengwei1024) and [@act262](https://github.com/act262) for creating such an awesome plugin.

-Besides, you can also execute python script in the command line in the root dir of your project:
+Besides, you can also execute python script in the command line in the root dir of your project.
+See [wiki](https://github.com/alibaba/freeline/wiki/Freeline-CLI-Usage) for more details.

-- `python freeline.py`

-    freeline will automatically perform a full build on your project as follows:
-    - manifest.xml modified
-    - build.gradle modified
-    - connect to other mobile phones after any incremental build

-    and an incremental build on other change case (java or res modified ),you don't need to pay attention to what you just modified.

-- `python freeline.py -f`

-    when if you need a full build in other case , your can force it through adding "-f"

 ## Sample Usage